Like us on Facebook! (Advent Lutheran Church ELCA - Charlotte)

 June 12 -- "endurance: A Year in Space, A Lifetime of Discovery" by Scott Kelly

-night classes will resume in the gym on January 9 at 7pm.
-Beginning February 1st, a Saturday morning class will be held at 10am.
-Our instructor will be Darlene Kendrick.
+at 7pm in the gym and beginning February 1st, a Saturday morning class will be held at 10am.
+Our instructor is Darlene Kendrick.
 New people are invited to join at any time.
 Just show up with a mat and $5!

 PRAYER AND MEDITATION OF THE DAY